openequella/openEQUELLA/CONTRIBUTING.md

 ## Setting up a development environment

-Note: There are a couple of changes to the build process, and some discussion on Scala / Java and the frontend that should be understood when working on Equella code - please take a look at this [Google Group thread](https://groups.google.com/a/apereo.org/forum/#!topic/equella-users/bLV_XXQFOTI) and this [issue ticket](https://github.com/equella/Equella/issues/437).
+Note: There are a couple of changes to the build process, and some discussion on Scala / Java and the frontend that should be understood when working on openEQUELLA code - please take a look at this [Google Group thread](https://groups.google.com/a/apereo.org/forum/#!topic/equella-users/bLV_XXQFOTI) and this [issue ticket](https://github.com/equella/Equella/issues/437).
 This page will be updated once the